The Toronto United Church Council’s annual Heart & Vision Awards

 have contributed significantly to social justice initiatives in Canada

-For a taste of the evening have a look at last year's highlights featured in the video below.
+Highlights from 2016 are featured in the video below.
 You can also view Roberta Jamieson's and Marie Wilson's award acceptance speeches on Council's Youtube channel.

 Proceeds from the concert support social causes initiated by the church.
 In 2009 and 2010, the 40 Oaks project in Regent Park was the beneficiary of the evening’s fundraising.
 In 2011 and 2012, funds were raised for capital construction and maintenance at the children’s camps with which Council partners.
 In 2013 income from ticket sales and donations supported Council's work in church "greening" and in 2014 a wide range of Council's initiatives in youth programming, social outreach ministry, and environmental justice received funds.